pmowrer/semantic-release-github-pr/README.md

 A PR gets a comment if:

-1. The PR's "from" branch matches the current branch (that this command is being run against).
+1. The PR's _from_ branch matches the current branch (that this plugin is being run on).

     To cover multiple CI scenarios ([see below](#ci)), either of:

     1. The PR's [_test_ merge commit](https://developer.github.com/v3/pulls/#response-1) matches the current branch's `git` HEAD.
     2. The PR and the current branch have the same `git` HEAD.

-2. The PR's base branch matches `master` (default) unless the [`githubPr.branch` configuration option](https://github.com/semantic-release/semantic-release#Release-config) is set.
+2. The PR's base branch matches `master` (default) unless otherwise configured via the `baseBranch` option.

 ## Configuration